feathericons/feather/CONTRIBUTING.md

 - A screenshot of any visual bug.

 Here is what a great bug report would look like:

 ```
-Check not rendering properly
+## Prerequisites

 Version: Release v3.1.0
-Downloaded from: Import using webpack
+Running from: Import using webpack
-OS: Mac OSX
+Operating system: Mac OSX

-How to reproduce:
+Bits: 64 bits

+## Step to reproduce

  - Import `check` icon
  - Add to a React component/view
  - Run the react app
  - Notice that the `check` isn't rendering correctly which seems a encoding problem

-Actual result:
+### Actual behavior:

  - Import `check` icon
  - Add to a React component/view
  - Run the react app
  - Check is displayed with correct encoding (e.g UTF-8)

+## Any message or error

 No console output
+...

+## Resources

+No resources
 ...
 ```